kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 ## urgency

-The `urgency` parameter takes one of the following sh-tokens as the value that indicates how an HTTP response affects the usage of other responses:
+The `urgency` parameter takes one of the following sh-tokens as the value:

-* `blocking` indicates that the response prevents other responses from being used.
-* `document` indicates that the response contains the document that is being processed.
-* `non-blocking` indicates that the response does not prevent the client from using the document even though the response is being used or referred to by the document.
+`blocking`, `document`, `non-blocking`.
 The default value is `document`.

+The values indicate how an HTTP response affects the usage of other responses.

 A server SHOULD transmit HTTP responses in the order of their urgency:
 `blocking` first, followed by `document`, followed by `non-blocking`.